Overview of this Lecture / week

 You could use the PCs in each of the SoC computer labs, but this will mean you will need to download the SAS Enterprise Miner Java application each time you want to use it.

-Download and install R language on your laptop.
+Download and install R & Python languages on your laptop.

 This will be covered in the Working With Data module.

-I’ll be giving some examples in R, along with some exercises.
+I’ll be giving some examples in R and Python, along with some exercises over the coming weeks.

 What to prepare for next week